AaronC81/sorbet_duck/README.md

 which runs one after the other.

 ## Implementation
-First of all, no aqautic waterfowl were harmed in the creation of this gem.
+First of all, no waterfowl were harmed in the creation of this gem.

 This works by generating an interface for each defined duck type (like `HasLength` in that usage example), and then implementing that interface for any